Honors Discussion Event

 Register online and indicate which level of support you'll be purchasing, and how many tickets (if applicable).

-Beef and Vegetarian Options Available
+Chicken and Vegetarian Options Available